 When it comes to ensuring digital devices and experiences are safe, security is a big concern for every generation, including Gen Z. The national study found that two of the top three least liked aspects of the Web are security related.
-37% of all respondents dislike the risk of identify theft, fraud or other crime.
-26% are fearful of their device being hacked.
-At the same time, 33% say that blocking viruses, spyware, etc., would make their digital experience dramatically better and 19% say having an easy way to identify untrustworthy websites would vastly improve their experience.
+30% of all respondents are fearful of their device being hacked and 30% dislike the risk of identity theft, fraud, or other crime.
+At the same time, 36% say that blocking viruses, spyware, etc., would make their digital experience dramatically better and 18% say having an easy way to identify untrustworthy websites would vastly improve their experience.

 While security is a concern, the youngest generation is more open to balancing their privacy concerns with the desire for personalised experiences.
-The study found that Gen Z is 25% more likely than Boomers and Gen X to choose a digital world where websites or apps can predict and provide what users need at all times over one where a person is completely anonymous and has to make multiple manual selections.
+The national study found that Gen Z is 24% more likely than Boomers and Gen X to choose a digital world where websites or apps can predict and provide what users need at all times over one where a person is completely anonymous and has to make multiple manual selections.
 This represents an important shift in mindset around security from a defensive, closed mindset to a growth mindset.
-Because they see security as an enabler of better, more engaging experiences, Gen Z is transitioning from fearful to fearless, because they see security as an enabler of better, more engaging experiences.
+Gen Z is transitioning from fearful to fearless, because they see security as an enabler of better, more engaging experiences.
 In other words, to go really fast, you need to have really good brakes.